tembo-io/pg-jsonschema-boon/README.md

 A quick benchmark in [`eg/bench.sql](eg/bench.sql) compares the performance for a simple validation a check constraint between the jsonschema and [pg_jsonschema].
-Example running PostgreSQL 16 on an M3 Max MacBook Pro with 32G of RAM:
+Example testing `pg_jsonschema` with PostgreSQL 16 on an M3 Max MacBook Pro with 32G of RAM:

 ``` console
 $ psql -Xf eg/bench.sql --set extension=pg_jsonschema